- Understanding French Bulldog Anatomy

-Your French Bulldog may not be excited about wearing a harness and could even throw a fit.
+Your Frenchie may not be excited about wearing a harness and could even throw a fit.
 However, this should not make you frustrated or cause you to give up on their training.
 Instead, take small steps each day and continue to reinforce positive behavior.

 4. Safety considerations

 Regularly inspect your dog’s body to ensure the harness fits correctly and does not chafe or irritate their skin.
 This is important because if your dog experiences pain whenever they wear it, they would naturally resist wearing harnesses.
 You must also inspect the harness for damages and replace it if necessary.

 What is the best harness for a French Bulldog puppy?

 Finding the ideal harness for a French Bulldog puppy is slightly different than choosing one for an adult Frenchie.
 Given their smaller size and growing nature, harnesses for French Bulldog puppies should have some key attributes.

 First, opt for a harness that has a fully adjustable chest and neck area.
 This adaptability not only ensures that the harness fits your pup perfectly but also accommodates their rapid growth.